 - e.g. Belgium : Public prosecutor may object in case of 'serious personal facts' (art.
-12bis CNB) - Facts, not opinions - Personal facts (not family or relatives) - Serious character : minor criminal offences cannot block acquisition of nationality - E.g. The Netherlands : application may be denied if "serious presumption that the applicant represents a danger for the public order, the public moral or the safety of the Kingdom" (art.
+12bis CNB) - Facts, not opinions - Personal facts (not family or relatives) - Serious character: minor criminal offences cannot block acquisition of nationality - E.g. The Netherlands: application may be denied if "serious presumption that the applicant represents a danger for the public order, the public moral or the safety of the Kingdom" (art.
 6 § 4 Rijkswet)

-- 2^{nd} case : foreigners born outside country, but with long term residence - In many countries, continued residence is a ground for various types of acquisition methods - Naturalization : open for persons with a certain period of residence in country, without more (art.
+- 3. Acquisition through long term residenceniversité - C. When is acquisition possible? - $\underline{2}^{\underline{\text{m}}}$ case: foreigners born outside country, but with long term residence - In many countries, continued residence is a ground for various types of acquisition methods - Naturalization: open for persons with a certain period of residence in country, without more (art.
 6 § 3 Eur.
 Conv.
 Nat.) - Declaration: open for persons with residence together with other links to the country, such as birth in country, schooling as minors, residence as minor, marriage to national, etc.; usually facilitated acquisition (art.
 6 § 4 (f) Eur.
 Conv.
-Nat.) - This makes comparison between countries complex; need to take into account which mode of acquisition is concerned
+Nat.) - Comparison between countries is complex; need to take into account which mode of acquisition is concerned